-The PSU Scholarship Application for the 2021-2022 Academic Year is open.
+The PSU Scholarship Application for the 2021-2022 Academic Year is closed.
 PSU scholarship applications are accepted October 1 to February 1 annually.

 Applicants will be notified of the results of their scholarship applications at the email address they used on the application by early May 2021.